Bid/Buy NOW in the Live Auction

 Becker Chairlift Auction

-March 2025
+Spring 2025

 Here’s your chance to own a piece of Ogden skiing history!
-Snowbasin will be replacing the Becker lift this summer with a new high-speeddetachable quad, and this is your opportunity to get your hands on one of these iconic triple chairs.
+Snowbasin will be replacing the Becker lift this summer with a new high-speed detachable quad, and this is your opportunity to get your hands on one of these iconic triple chairs.

 The Becker triple was installed in 1986 by WSO Stadeli, replacing a Telecar double chair from 1959.
 The new triple was twice as long as the old lift, offering another access point, along with Wildcat, to the relatively new Middle Bowl triple chair (built in 1979).
 Both chairs, as well as a rope tow on school hill, were named for Gustav “Gus” Becker, co-founder (along with his father, John, and brother, Albert) of the Becker Brewing and Malting company, and an integral piece of Utah skiing history.